ndhays/redux-cablecar/README.md

 1. Add `cablecar` to the list of middlewares
 2. Connect the redux store to cablecar

+## #setProvider(actionCableProvider) *optional*
+By default the Rails 'actionprovider' package is used, but it can be passed into the middleware as well.
+It must be set before calling #connect.

 ## #connect(store, channel, options)
 Connects the store to the ActionCable channel
 Returns a `CableCar` object